bmurmann/EE628/5_Design/4_Layout/sg13g2_io_bm_hacks.md

 * IOPadOut16mA
   * Ditto, the cell needs a dummy connection between the two `IOVDD' rails.

-* IOPadVdd
-  * Added missing M2 connection to the pad

 * DCNDiode
   * Removed `recog.esd` so that this diode gets recognized as `dantenna` as defined in the netlist